Latest Essay Topics

 Undoubtedly, the onus of public health lies with the government.
 Therefore, the authorities need to ensure citizens’ good health.
 A healthier population becomes a better workforce resulting in the overall progress of the country.
 It is vital to forbid smoking at corporate offices and other public sites such as hospitals, schools, or malls.
 Conversely, separate smoking zones can be constructed for habitual smokers at certain places to prevent them from becoming a problem for others.
 Airports and restaurants are a few examples where this facility is already being provided.

-In a nutshell, I believe general public health is far more important even if it means eclipsing the freedom of a specific section of society.
+In a nutshell, I believe general public health is far more important even if it means curtailing the freedom of a specific section of society.
 Although stopping masses from smoking confines their freedom, it gives them immunity from smoke-related diseases.

 Men do most of the high-level jobs.
 Should the government encourage a certain percentage of these jobs to be reserved for women?
 What is your opinion on that?